nickski15/ga-ez-dash/README.md

 - added new control class to wrap UI elements with logic to return their current values in query config objects
 - added gadash.getTextInputControl method to return a control from a text input
-- updated dashboard class to support controls.
+- updated component class to support controls.
-- updated dashboard.execute to pass data directly to added query objects
+- updated component.execute to pass data directly to added query objects
-- dashboards can be added to dashboards
+- components can be added to components
 - all gadash.getCore* methods now support var_args.
 Config can be passed as any param.
 - renamed:
   - config.divContent -> config.elementId